How can I produce an effective evaluative essay?

 – Introduce the concept of effective academic writing

 – Outline three key features of an effective evaluative essay

 – Provide six criterion for evaluating a theory

 Much like other academic essay types, the key to producing an effective evaluative essay begins first with conducting thorough research and following the commonly agreed upon framework of the writing process.
 For evaluative essays in particular, by following the three planning processes outlined below, you should increase your chances of academic success.

 1. Establish a Clear Focus

-Although it’s possible that your tutor will provide you with a specific essay topic (perhaps similar to the example questions in Lesson 1), you’ll still be required to focus your essay on specific factors and examples to create the main ideas of your body paragraphs.
+Although it’s possible that your tutor will provide you with a specific essay topic (perhaps similar to the example questions in Chapter 1), you’ll still be required to focus your essay on specific factors and examples to create the main ideas of your body paragraphs.
 To begin to exemplify this, let’s take another look at our example question about global warming.

 For this example question, it’s necessary for the writer to decide which impacts they will use to exemplify their argument before beginning to write.
 However, in an academic essay, these factors shouldn’t be taken from a student’s own ideas.
 Instead, and before deciding the essay topic’s focus, a writer must first do considerable investigation and research.

 For an undergraduate paper, such research will most likely be conducted using secondary sources such as books, journals and other existing publications.
 For our example about global warming, it would be logical for a student to read through relevant source materials, making notes on anything that shows positive or negative impacts which were caused by this global phenomenon.
 A simple table such as the one provided below would likely assist a student when planning to write an evaluative essay about climate change: